avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

   *  "slComparison" shows the difference between all simulations in terms of peak values along profile.
-    If only two simulations are provides, a 3 panel plot like the following is produced:
+    If only two simulations are provided, a 3 panel plot like the following is produced:

     .. figure:: _static/avaAlr1_ppr_thresholdValue_1_slComparison.png